aniyahb/AniyahBunn_Capstone/README.md

 ## Product Spec

- **Required Features**
+### Required Features
+User Authentication
+- Secure sign-up and login functionality for registered users.

-Recipe Finder
+Recipe Finder and Display
 - Functionality: Allow users to search for recipes by keywords, ingredients, cuisine types, and dietary preferences.
 - Integration: Utilize an API for a recipe database and nutritional information.

-Recipe Display
-- Functionality: Display detailed information for each recipe including ingredients, instructions, cooking time, and nutritional facts.
+- Display: Show detailed information for each recipe including ingredients, instructions, cooking time, and nutritional facts.
-- User Interaction: Enable users to save favorite recipes
+- User Interaction: Enable users to save favorite recipes.

-User Authentication and Profile
+Favorite Recipes
-- Authentication: Secure sign-up and login functionality for registered users.
+- Design and develop UI for favoriting page.
-- User Profiles: Enable users to update personal information, dietary preferences, and manage saved recipes and meal plans.

-Meal Planner
-- Functionality: Enable users to plan meals for specific days of the week.
-- Management: Allow editing, adding, and removing meals from the planner.
+- Implement functionality to add and remove meals from favorites.

-- Integration: Link with saved recipes to seamlessly add recipes to the meal plan.
+Search Feature
+- Implement search bar in the user interface.
+- Develop backend functionality to process search queries.
+- Display search results and navigate to a new page.

+Load More Feature
+- Implement "Load More" button on the Homepage.
+- Develop backend pagination support for the "Load More" functionality.

+Technical Challenges
+1. Data Storage and Synchronization
+   - Store data in local storage.
+   - Implement read/write operations from/to local storage.
+   - Handle merging of data when differences are detected.

+2. Automatic User Notifications
+   - Create a cron job to automatically email users about updates to their favorited recipes.

 ----------------------------------------------------------------------------